These are the Best RV Antennas

 Outdoor Cellular RV Antennas

-There are two types of outdoor cellular RV antennas: omnidirectional and directional.
+There are two types of outdoor RV antennas for cellular boosters: omnidirectional and directional.

 Frequenting the paths less traveled, the most popular omnidirectional cellular antennas for RVs are on the taller side.
 This allows them to rise above surrounding obstacles to capture the strongest cell signal available.
 Some magnet-mount antennas meet that requirement, such as the Wilson 12" Magnet-Mount Antenna (311125).
 However, while easier to install, it's best to get a cellular RV antenna that requires a fixed installation.
 This ensures it does not fall over if it gets hit by low-hanging branches and such.